Predicting Phenotypes from Brain Connection Structure: Introduction

-\paragraph{Challenges in high-dimensional settings.} Variable selection is particularly challenging in structural connectivity datasets because of the high degree of similarity among the $p$ covariates.
+\paragraph{Challenges in high dimensional settings.} Variable selection is particularly challenging in structural connectivity datasets because of the high degree of similarity among the $p$ covariates.
 Figure \ref{F:raw_taxicab} displays the histogram of mean taxicab distances for the $p(p-1)/2$ $=943,251$ covariate pairs of the MRN-114 dataset.
 For binary-valued covariate vectors, a natural measure of similarity is the mean taxicab distance, which is a proportion lying between 0 and 1.
 A mean taxicab distance of 0 (1) corresponds to a perfect match (mismatch) between the $n$ elements of two binary vectors.
-The $25$th percentile of the mean taxicab distances is 0.2018 and the distribution is skewed left, indicating substantial similarity between the covariate~vectors.
+The $25$th percentile of the mean taxicab distances in Figure \ref{F:raw_taxicab} is 0.2018, and the distribution is skewed left, indicating substantial similarity between the covariate~vectors.

-This is a pervasive problem not only with connectome datasets, but with small $n$, large $p$ problems in general, and it happens because the $n$-dimensional space of the covariate columns becomes saturated with the much larger number of covariates.
-In regression settings, collinearity makes it difficult to find a good set of predictors.
-Collinearity also causes unstable inferences and erroneous test case predictions \citep{Weisberg_1985}, rendering many of the afore-mentioned techniques ineffectual in brain connectivity~applications.
+This is a pervasive problem not only in connectome datasets, but more generally in small $n$, large $p$ problems.
+It occurs because the $n$-dimensional space of the covariate columns is saturated with the much larger number of covariates.
+Moreover, collinearity makes it difficult to find a good set of predictors in regression settings.
+Collinearity also causes unstable inferences and erroneous test case predictions \citep{Weisberg_1985}, rendering many of the aforementioned techniques ineffectual in brain connectivity~applications.

-This paper proposes BaCon (an acronym for \underline{Ba}yesian \underline{Con}nectomics), a fundamentally different approach from existing techniques for connectome applications.
-The proposed technique specifies a joint model for the covariates and responses and introduces new methodology for unsupervised clustering in binary covariates via Bayesian nonparametric processes.
-This innovation has the twin benefits of achieving dimension-reduction and overcoming collinearity issues in regression.
+This paper proposes BaCon (an acronym for \underline{Ba}yesian \underline{Con}nectomics), a fundamentally different approach for connectome applications.
+The technique specifies a joint model for the covariates and responses and introduces new Bayesian nonparametric methodology for the unsupervised clustering of binary covariates.
+This innovation has the twin benefits of achieving dimension reduction and overcoming collinearity~issues.

 \paragraph{Bidirectional clustering with regression variable selection and prediction.}